nathanchere/.ncx/README.md

 ### Thanks / inspiration

+Various dotfiles, skins, colour themes, xmonad configurations and helper scripts inspired by, adapted from or otherwise stolen from:

 * jaagr
 * rawsh
 * joedicastro
 * xero
 * sn0rlax
 * leoxiong
+* ethanschoonover

 Apologies to anyone else who I've stolen from but forgotten to mention